Turkish high-speed YHT train

 Check these times at ebilet.tcddtasimacilik.gov.tr or as explained here.

 YHT = Yüksek Hızlı Tren, 250 km/h high-speed train.
-There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.
+There's a brief X-ray & metal detector check when entering the station, allow a few minutes for this.

 Van Gölü Express.
-Runs on certain days of the week as shown in the table above.
+Runs on days of the week shown in the table above.
 TVS2000 sleeping-car (1 & 2-bed rooms), TVS2000 couchette car (4-berth compartments), TVS2000 reclining pullman seats, ordinary seats.

-It has TVS2000 sleeping-cars (1 & 2-bed rooms) & TVS2000 restaurant car.
-This train started on 29 May 2019, created by TCDD Turkish Railways in response to the popularity of the original Doğu Express.
+It has 9 TVS2000 sleeping-cars (1 & 2-bed rooms) & TVS2000 restaurant car.
+This train started in 2019, created by TCDD Turkish Railways in response to the popularity of the original Doğu Express.
 Stops briefly at several locations for off-train excursions.
 Special fares apply, with dynamic pricing.

 4 Eylül Mavi Tren.
 TVS2000 4-berth couchette cars & TVS2000 reclining pullman seats.
 No sleepers.